 sauf si c’est un ami avec l’apéro!”

-So while happy hour usually ends between (5 pm to 7 pm), apéro time is just beginning around 6 or 7 pm and can last until 8 pm or 9 pm but sometimes continues to 10 pm and beyond.
+So while happy hour usually ends between 5 pm to 7 pm, apéro time is just beginning between 6 to 7 or 8pm and can last until 8 pm or 9 pm or beyond.

 What to expect during an apero